szepeviktor/waf4wordpress/README.md

 To install copy the fake `non-wp-projects/wp-login.php`and `non-wp-projects/xmlrpc.php` to your **non-WordPress** project's document root.

-### The normal plugin

-Please **DO NOT use it** because it is being designed.
-Use the MU plugin version from the `mu-plugin` folder.

-Examines every HTTP header in a login requests and triggers Fail2ban accordingly.
-This is the normal version of the plugin with a setting page on WordPress admin.

 ### WordPress Fail2ban is not in WordPress.org's plugin directory

 After is it published on WordPress.org you can install the plugin and skip file copying.